afbernardino/cheatsheets/_posts/docker/2018-02-11-Quick-tips-on-images-and-layers.md

 try to reconcile both worlds.
 <br/>
 <h2>Second tip: The "< none > images"</h2>
-These called "< none > images" are actually layers and there are two types of `< none >` layers: The "good" ones and the "bad" ones.
+These called "`< none >` images" are actually layers and there are two types of "`< none >` layers": The "good" ones and the "bad" ones.
 <br/>
 <br/>
 Starting with the "good" ones, when we pull an image we pull all of its layers